What is FINRA? And How Do I Stay Compliant?

 To keep informed on the ways brokers operate, FINRA has their financial examiners in the field every day closely examining brokers day-to-day operations.
-FINRA tries to expend most of its resources focusing on the greatest potential financial risks to the markets and investors.
+FINRA tries to focus most of its resources on preventing the greatest potential financial risks to the markets and investors.

-They further conduct regulatory examinations and inquiries based on complaints they get and any flagged suspicious activity.
-FINRA checks all advertisements (About 100,000 a year) on broker websites, sales brochures and other types of communication to make sure financial information is presented fairly and balanced.
+They conduct regulatory examinations and inquiries based on complaints they get and any flagged suspicious activity.
+FINRA checks all advertisements (about 100,000 a year) on broker websites, sales brochures and other types of communication to make sure financial information is presented fairly and balanced.